getnikola/plugins/plugins/sphinx_roles/README.md

-This plugin adds reStructuredText roles for Sphinx compatibility.
+This plugin adds reStructuredText roles and directives for Sphinx compatibility.

 Currently supported: